parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 Learn how to create and manage your ParallelChain account using **ParallelChain Explorer** with the steps below.

-## Creating Your ParallelChain Mainnet Account
+## Creating Your ParallelChain Wallet Account
 ---

 ![create acount](../../img/explorer/account/1_creating_an_account.jpg){ width=80%  style="display: block; margin: 0 auto" }